krossdev/iam-ms/README.md

 `action` is *sync* message, when KrossIAM ask a action, it will be block until action finish or timeout.

-example action includes send email, send sms, and so on.
+example action includes send email, send sms, and so on. beacuse these operates must execute once and only once.

 `notice` is *async* message, there may be any number subscriber(include 0), KrossIAM just publish the notice to the message services, does not care about